not() function inverts the meaning (and as such; the result) of the argument.

 //Sales.Customer[not(Name = 'Jansen')]

-This query returns the same result as:
+The above query returns the same result as the following query:

 //Sales.Customer[Name != 'Jansen']

 This query returns all the customers who have not placed at least one order:

 This query returns all the customers who have placed no orders with a

 TotalPrice of more than 30,000, including those who have not placed any orders at all: